greetingsog/STIGS-PowerShell-Scripts/README.md

 # Overview
 Security Technical Implementation Guides (STIGs) are configuration standards developed by the Defense Information Systems Agency (DISA) to ensure the security of Department of Defense (DoD) information systems.
 These scripts facilitate the automation of STIG compliance for Windows environments.

-# Repository Structure
+## Repository Organization

-<br>**Scripts/:** Contains individual PowerShell scripts, each addressing specific STIG requirements.
+    Scripts/: PowerShell automation for individual STIG requirements.

-<br>**Documentation/:** Includes detailed documentation and usage guides for each script.
-<br>**Tests/:** Houses test cases and validation scripts to ensure the correctness of the STIG implementations.
-Getting Started Prerequisites Operating System: Windows 10 or Windows Server 2016 and above.
+    Documentation/: Detailed usage guides and implementation notes.

+    Tests/: Validation scripts to verify STIG compliance and script accuracy.

+## Getting Started

+To use these scripts, your environment must meet the following criteria:

+    OS: Windows 10 or Windows Server 2016+.

-<br>**PowerShell Version:** 5.1 or higher.
+    PowerShell: Version 5.1 or later.

-<br>**Administrative Privileges:** Ensure you run the scripts with administrative rights to apply system-level changes.
+    Permissions: Must be executed with Administrative Privileges to modify system-level settings.